-Hanging Baskets & why you are better off without them.
+Hanging Baskets and why you are better off without them.

-We Brits have always had an obsession for hanging baskets.
-We spend millions on these displays every year.
+We Brits have always had an obsession for hanging baskets and spend millions on these displays every year.
 Beautiful displays sing out the conquest of one’s horticultural ability over the elements.
-More often than not though, the compost heap quickly fills with thrown away shrivelled and dried out displays.

 Should we really keep on faithfully spending millions of pounds or is it time for a rethink?

 Now you’ve probably guessed, we’re not great fans of hanging baskets and there are several good reasons why we’re not.

 Our mantra is to make gardening easier and hanging baskets don’t!

 Why?
 Well how many of you can identify with these issues…